Mehedihasan444/course-registration/Readme.md

 - Discuss how you managed the state in your assignment project.

 Answer: For this assignment project I need to store title, price and credit of each course on specific action, to store these things I am declaring three state and store data based on their type.
+I used this data as per needs.